pi-kappa-devel/diseq/README.md

-The basic model is the simplest disequilibrium model of the package as it basically imposes no assumption on the structure of the market regarding price movements.
+The basic model is the simplest disequilibrium model of the package as it basically imposes no assumption on the structure of the market regarding price movements (Fair and Jaffee 1972; Maddala and Nelson 1974).
 In contrast with the equilibrium model, the market-clearing condition is replaced by the short-side rule, which stipulates that the minimum between the demanded and supplied quantities is observed.
 The econometrician does not need to specify whether an observation belongs to the demand or the supply side since the estimation of the model will allocate the observations on the demand or supply side so that the likelihood is maximized.

 \[
 \begin{equation}